 Healthy coping mechanisms can be anything you can turn to when you feel like you need to use a substance.
 This can be music, exercise, meditation, yoga, writing, talking to friends, creating artwork, or anything that can take your mind off the cravings and put it into a healthier, more productive mindset.

-One of the most important tools for overcoming addiction is to remove all the addictive substances from your space.
+Another important tool for overcoming addiction is to remove all the addictive substances from your space.
 Get rid of alcohol, drugs, cigarettes, or anything that can trigger addiction memories.

 Cleaning out your space from addictive substances and paraphernalia can help guide your mind away from the thought of using substances.
 Plus, it helps to mitigate the risk of relapsing.

 Cognitive behavioral therapy or addiction-focused therapy are valuable tools in addiction recovery.
 These types of therapy are designed to help understand certain negative behaviors (such as addiction) and rework them into beneficial behaviors.
-Therapy is crucial in overcoming the addiction because it helps to identify why these behaviors occurred and can help the patient to understand how to handle these addictive feelings in the future.
+Therapy is crucial in stopping an addiction in its tracks because it helps to identify why these behaviors occurred and can help the patient to understand how to handle these addictive feelings in the future.

 Lastly, setting a goal for your addiction recovery is important.
 Give yourself something to work forward to.
 Many people will try to go for one week without their substance.
 Once the week is up, they will try for two weeks, then three, and so on.
 Find something that works for you, and do your best to stick to that goal.

 Although these tools are precious in the fight against addiction, they are not foolproof.
 You must allow yourself room to grow, space to fall down, and forgiveness to succeed at this.